 Moving into work may mean moving onto Universal Credit

 Helping someone who’s been out of work for a long time move into work can trigger a move from legacy benefits onto Universal Credit.
 To help people understand how the transition will affect them both Ingeus and Pluss use Policy in Practice’s Better Off Calculator.

 This graphic, from a Better Off Calculator calculation, shows a single unemployed person on the Work and Health programme moving into 20 hours of work per week, at £10 an hour.
 The chart clearly illustrates the changes in take home income under both systems, both in and out of work.
 This person would see an increase of over £185 per month under Universal Credit, more than under the current benefit system.

 “We believe that, with the right support, most people can find work and build a career.
 We chose to work with Policy in Practice because their unparalleled expertise in simplifying the welfare system, as well as their Better Off Calculator, allows us to deliver innovative services to jobseekers across the entire Southern region.”

 Marise Mackie, Pluss

 Hard work is taking place across the welfare to work ecosystem to support people with the right information and help.
 Policy in Practice is proud to be supporting people across the UK move towards financial independence.

 View the slides presented by Deven, Marise and Hazel at Employment and Work 2018 here.

-Find out more about how Pluss helps support people with disabilities on their journey into work using Policy in Practice’s Benefit and Budgeting Calculator via this recent webinar with Marise Mackie.
+Find out more about how Pluss helps support people with disabilities on their journey into work using Policy in Practice’s Better Off Calculator via this recent webinar with Marise Mackie.